 One yoga teacher of a Dallas-based nude class for men believes the class offers an “equalizing” experience, where “men of all races, classes, religions, and backgrounds” can come together, sharing common ground.

 Stripping down to nothing but your skin helps you shed expectations and insecurities, and build a connection with your true, authentic self.
-Going “au naturale” redirects your attention from outside distractions, back to the integrity of your practice (6).
+Going “au naturale” redirects your attention from outside distractions, back to the integrity of your practice (4).

-No matter your gender, naked yoga can push you out of your comfort zone and deepen your practice in several ways.
-Practicing familiar postures while disrobed can offer you a new perspective and change your experience of a specific pose.
+No matter your gender or body type, nude yoga can push you out of your comfort zone and deepen your practice in several ways.
+Practicing familiar postures in a naked yoga flow can offer you a new perspective and change your experience of a specific pose.

 Through the act of physically removing your clothes, you can symbolically remove judgments towards yourself, let go of critical self-talk, and limiting personal beliefs you may have placed on yourself.

 As with all yoga, the intention behind your asana is what counts!

-If you’re intrigued by the idea of joining a naked yoga session, first do your research: find a reputable yoga studio that sets clear boundaries and expectations for the yoga class.
+If you’re intrigued by the idea of nude yoga practice, first do your research: find a reputable yoga studio that sets clear boundaries and expectations for the yoga class.

-If a series of Sun Salutations in the buff surrounded by other disrobed yogis sounds too intimidating at first, you can always give it a try in the privacy of your own home, where there are no other eyes wandering the room.
+If a series of Sun Salutations in the buff surrounded by other disrobed yogis sounds too intimidating at first, you can always try a naked workout in the privacy of your own home, where there are no other eyes wandering the room.